ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 .. note::

-  The prevalence of HP was obtained from meta-analysis of 22 studies.
-For China, the prevalence was 0.558 (95%CI: 0.518 to 0.599) [Hooi Gastroenterology 2017].
-There are other estimates of prevalences, but this was the reference the Chinese Consensus on Chronic Gastritis quoted.
-The primary modality of testing for HP from the meta-analysis, include
+  The prevalence of HP was obtained from systematic review and meta-analysis of representative studies for 12 provinces, 2 of which are part of our blended provinces: Tianjin, and Jiangsu from Chen et al. Lancet Global Health 2019 (appendix).
+Since the prevalence of HP was estimated from studies using different HP detection tests, we assume a 95% sensitivity and specificity as a combined average for the tests used in the meta-analysis to estimate the true HP prevalence.

   - serology (varies depending on antigen used): 97.6% sensitivity and 96.2% specificity for recomLine
   - urea breath test: 95% sensitvity and specificity
   - stool antigen: 94% sensitvity and 97% specificity
   - Campylobacter-like organism or histopathology: invasive and considered gold standard

   Sensitivity and specificity of screening tests were obtained from Wang 2015.
 These values can vary depending on the specific make of the test used and conditions.
-To calculate the true HP prevalence, we approximately assume a 95% sensitivity and specificity as a combined average for the tests used in the meta-analysis.

 True prevalence of HP :math:`P_{hp_{true}}`